na-na-hi/renget/archive/characterprovider.md

 **Top-p Sampling (also known as Nucleus Sampling):** Instead of picking the top 'k' tokens, Top-p sampling chooses the smallest set of tokens whose cumulative probability exceeds the value 'p'.
 This means the model could potentially consider a large number of tokens (if their probabilities are all low) or a small number of tokens (if one or a few have very high probabilities).
 This makes Top-p sampling more adaptive than Top-k sampling.

-> **Example:** If `Top-P` is set to 0.75, you're "telling" the AI to consider only the top tokens (words) whose probabilities add up to 75% while generating its response and ignore all others.
+> **Example:** If `Top-P` is set to 0.75, you're "telling" the AI to consider only the top tokens (words) which probabilities add up to 75% while generating its response and ignore all others.

 The key difference is that Top-k sampling decides how many options to consider based on the tokens' rankings, regardless of their probabilities, while Top-p sampling decides based on cumulative probability, without considering the number of tokens involved.
 ######